textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 The following two approaches to duplication are the same regardless of what theme you duplicate.

-#### Duplicate via the ‘With selected’ controls
+#### Duplicate via selection controls

-One way to duplicate the default theme is via the **With selected** controls that work in combination with the check boxes in the themes table.
+One way to duplicate the default theme is via the selection controls that work in combination with the check boxes in front of each theme record.

 Proceed by checking the box next to the default theme in the themes table, then selecting the ‘Duplicate’ option from the **With 1 selected…** menu just below the table.